 Upcoming events are mentioned, and the clergy blesses those with anniversaries and birthdays.

 A collection plate is passed at this part of our service, and an offertory song is performed.
-Many parishioners place their pledges in provided envelopes into the plate.
+Many parishioners place their offerings and pledges in provided envelopes into the plate or a large part of our congregation utilizes online giving, which is linked in this website.
 Sometimes we have a special offering for donations to a charity or specific cause.
 You may notice that some people put in loose bills, some people have envelopes, and others put in nothing at all.
-Some people give monthly or electronically.
+Some people give monthly, quarterly, or yearly.
 Following the offering, the bread and wine is brought forward to the Altar Table and the Communion Table is set.

 A short hymn in which we give thanks to God.